 Gum Disease Treatments

-At Centerville Family Dental, our Cape Cod dentist offers a variety of periodontal therapy treatments that address gum disease at its various stages.
+At Centerville Family Dental, our Cape Cod dentists offer a variety of periodontal therapy treatments that address gum disease at its various stages.
 Periodontal therapy begins with a consultation and exam, so we can determine the stage of the disease and develop a treatment plan.
 Treatments may include:

 After you receive your treatment, you will be given instructions on specific oral hygiene techniques to use regularly at home.
 In severe cases of periodontal disease, surgery may be required to remove deep pockets of harmful bacteria.